Bayt-al-Hikmah/React/Workshop4/Workshop4.md

   );
 }
 ```
-By using the custom `useFetch` hook, the component becomes much cleaner and easier to read.
-Instead of handling the fetch logic, loading states, and error handling inside the component, we simply call `useFetch` and immediately receive `data`, `loading`, and `error`.
-This keeps the component focused on rendering the UI, while the hook manages all the fetching logic behind the scenes.
-It also makes the code reusable any component in the app can now fetch data with the same one-line hook call, following the DRY principle and improving overall maintainability.

 ## Performance Optimization and State Management
 As our React applications grow, performance and state management become critical.
 Poorly managed state or unnecessary re-renders can slow down even small apps.
 In this section, we explore strategies to optimize performance and efficiently manage state.
 ### Memoization